Skip to Main Content

 Co-director, UCSF HCM Center of Excellence

-Dr. Theodore Abraham is a cardiologist who cares for adults with hypertrophic cardiomyopathy (HCM), a condition that causes heart muscle to thicken so that the heart has to work harder than it should.
-HCM often goes undiagnosed and is usually inherited, so Abraham has a particular interest in evaluating people with suspected HCM as well as family members of patients with the condition.
+Dr. Theodore Abraham is a cardiologist who cares for adults with hypertrophic cardiomyopathy, or HCM (heart muscle thickening that forces the heart to work harder than it should).
+He co-directs the Hypertrophic Cardiomyopathy Clinic, a designated center of excellence for HCM care.
+HCM is the most common cause of sudden death in athletes, especially young athletes.
+Because the condition is usually inherited and often goes undiagnosed, he has a particular interest in evaluating patients with suspected HCM as well as family members of patients with the condition.

-Abraham earned his medical degree from the University of Mumbai.
-He then completed a residency in internal medicine at Wake Forest School of Medicine, where he also completed a research fellowship in echocardiography.
-He completed additional fellowships in clinical cardiology at the University of Texas Southwestern Medical Center and advanced echocardiography at the Mayo Clinic in Rochester, Minnesota.
+Abraham earned his medical degree from the University of Mumbai in India.
+He completed a residency in internal medicine at Wake Forest University School of Medicine, where he also completed a research fellowship in echocardiography.
+He completed a fellowship in clinical cardiology at the University of Texas Southwestern Medical Center and a fellowship in advanced echocardiography at the Mayo Clinic in Rochester, Minnesota, where he stayed on as a consultant cardiologist.
+Before joining UCSF, he was a professor of medicine, radiology and radiological science at Johns Hopkins Medicine, where he also served as associate dean for research.
+There, he founded the Hopkins Heart Hype Program, a community outreach program screening high school and college athletes for heart disease and educating them about heart health and CPR.

 Abraham has received numerous research grants and awards for his work.
-He is a fellow of the American College of Cardiology and American Society of Echocardiography.
-He is a member of the American Heart Association, where he serves on its councils on clinical cardiology and basic cardiovascular sciences.
+He is president of the American Society of Echocardiography and was the founder-president of the Hypertrophic Cardiomyopathy Medical Society.

 • Education